biancamika/portfolio-2019/_posts/2018-11-30-womancreate.md

 video: ../../assets/womancreate.gif
 ---

-[Woman, Create](https://womancreate.com/) is an art studio founded and run by Marika Callangan that focuses in art-making, design, independent publication and events, and advocacy for intersectional feminism (or 'everyday' feminism) for Filipinos.

-I was chosen as one of the five Creative interns for the batch of Summer 2018.

-## 365 Wonders Creative Planner

 ![planners](../../assets/planners.jpeg)

-The main project for us interns was the 2019 iteration of 365 Wonders, a creative planner that aimed to spark feminist consciousness through Filipino art.
+The **365 Wonders 2019 Creative Planner** is a creative planner that aimed to spark feminist consciousness through Filipino art.
+It is an initiative of [Woman, Create](https://womancreate.com/): an art studio that focuses in art-making, design, independent publication and events, and advocacy for intersectional feminism (or ‘everyday’ feminism) for Filipinos.
 Copies of this planner were sold nationwide, and a portion of its proceeds were donated to Young Focus, a non-profit organization that works to bring education to kids and families in Smokey Mountain, Tondo, Manila.

-Aside from all working on the "Diversity" cover (see first cover, bottom-left for my contribution), each of us contributed two monthly cover art pieces that were based on feminist themes.
+As one of the five Creatives Interns of Woman, Create for the batch of Summer 2018, I contributed to the "Diversity" cover (first cover, bottom-left part) and created two monthly cover artworks based  on feminist themes.

-I was tasked to work on these two themes: **"Feminism: Where We Stand"** for the month of January, and **"Power"** for the month of October.
+## Artworks

 ![artwork](../../assets/print.png)